the-hideout/cache/README.md

 ### Volumes 🛢️

-The docker-compose file creates two volumes:
+The docker-compose file creates three volumes:

 - `./data/caddy_data:/data`
 - `./data/caddy_config:/config`
+- `./data/redis:/data`

-The config volume is used to mount Caddy configuration
+The config volume is used to mount Caddy configuration and Redis data

 The data volume is used to store certificate information.
 This is really important so that you are not re-requesting TLS certs each time you start your container.
 Doing so can cause you to hit Let's Encrypt rate limits that will prevent you from provisioning certificates.